Topological 5d $\mathcal{N} = 2$ Gauge Theories: Mirror Symmetry and Langlands Duality of $A_\infty$-categories of Floer Homologies: Introduction and Motivation, Summary, and Acknowledgements

 Lastly, by applying the Langlands duality between HW theory of $G$-type and GM theory of $^{L}G$-type, we obtain a web of Langlands dual relations amongst these results and the gauge-theoretic Floer homologies physically realized by HW theory in \cite{er-2023-topol-n}.
-This is shown in~\autoref{summary:fig:dualities:floer}, where (i) the sizes of $\widehat{S}^1$ and $\widehat{M}_2$ can be varied; (ii) horizontal undashed lines indicate a relation that is due to a Langlands duality between HW and GM theory; (iii) dashed lines indicate a relation that is due to an equivalence under dimensional/topological reduction; (iv) dotted lines indicate a relation that is due to an ``S-duality'' of the underlying 5d theory that realizes the Floer homology; and (v) finely dotted lines are used to specify the manifolds.
+This is shown in~\autoref{summary:fig:dualities:floer}, where (i) $\text{H}^0_{\text{dol}}(\mathcal{M}^{LLG_{\C}}_{\text{flat}}(M_2))$ therein is a de Rham class of zero-forms in the moduli space $\mathcal{M}^{LLG_{\C}}_{\text{flat}}(M_2)$ of flat $LLG_{\C}$-connections on $M_2$, (ii) the radii of $\widehat{S}^1$ can be varied; (iii) horizontal undashed lines indicate a relation that is due to a Langlands duality between HW and GM theory; (iv) dashed lines indicate a relation that is due to an equivalence under dimensional reduction; (v) squiggly lines indicate a relation that is due to a spectral equivalence of the underlying theory that realizes the (co)holomogy; (vi) dotted lines indicate a relation that is due to an ``S-duality'' of the underlying 5d theory that realizes the Floer homology; and (vii) finely dotted lines are used to specify the manifolds.

 In \autoref{sec:dualities:cats}, we apply the Langlands duality between HW theory of $G$-type and GM theory of $^{L}G$-type to the $A_{\infty}$-categories obtained in this paper and in our previous works \cite{er-2023-topol-n, er-2024-topol-gauge}.
 This will then allow us to furnish a Langlands dual \emph{gauge-theoretic generalization} of HMS for LG models \cite{orlov-2012-landau-ginzb}, as well as a physical proof and Langlands dual \emph{gauge-theoretic generalization} of Bousseau-Doan-Rezchikov's (B-DR) mathematical conjecture in \cite{bousseau-2024-holom-floer, doan-2022-holom-floer}!
 We summarize the mirror symmetric and Langlands dual relations that we have obtained of these $A_{\infty}$-categories in \autoref{summary:fig:dualities:cats}.